 Spinal cord stimulation can be a great way to get relief from chronic lower back pain when everything else has failed.
 Most patients report a significant improvement in their pain levels after having one implanted.
 However, this treatment is not for everyone, so talk to an experienced spine surgeon about whether you are a good candidate for the procedure.

-If you are interested in learning more about spinal cord stimulation in Denver and whether you are a candidate, Neurosurgery One offers appointments within 10 days with a nurse practitioner who can answer your questions and assess your condition.
-These appointments are available at Neurosurgery One Littleton, Neurosurgery One Lakewood, and via telehealth (for Colorado patients).
-Please request an appointment for the Spinal Cord Stimulator Clinic by completing the form below.
+If you are interested in learning more about spinal cord stimulation in Denver and whether you are a candidate, please request an appointment by completing the form below.